ansible/molecule/doc/source/provider/libvirt/index.rst

 Although it should work without any configuration for most people, this provider exposes quite a few provider-specific configuration options.
-The following options allow you to configure how vagrant-libvirt connects to libvirt, and are used to generate the `libvirt connection URI`_:
+The following options allow you to configure how vagrant-libvirt connects to Libvirt, and are used to generate the `libvirt connection URI`_:

 * ``driver`` - A hypervisor name to access.
 For now only kvm and qemu are supported.
 * ``host`` - The name of the server, where libvirtd is running.
 You want to use this option when creating the VM in a remote host.
 * ``connect_via_ssh`` - If use ssh tunnel to connect to Libvirt.
-Absolutely needed to access libvirt on remote host.
+Absolutely needed to access Libvirt on remote host.
 It will not be able to get the IP address of a started VM otherwise.
 * ``username`` - Username and password to access Libvirt.
 * ``password`` - Password to access Libvirt.
 * ``id_ssh_key_file`` - If not nil, uses this ssh private key to access Libvirt.
 Default is $HOME/.ssh/id_rsa.
 Prepends $HOME/.ssh/ if no directory.
-* ``socket`` - Path to the libvirt unix socket
+* ``socket`` - Path to the Libvirt unix socket
 * ``uri`` - For advanced usage.
-Directly specifies what libvirt connection URI vagrant-libvirt should use.
+Directly specifies what Libvirt connection URI vagrant-libvirt should use.
 Overrides all other connection configuration options.